-Blended help: digital materials such as documentation, audiovisuals, digital exercises, self-registration, that are made available to the patient, supporting the regular treatment offering
+Blended help: digital materials such as documentation, audiovisuals, digital exercises, self-registration, that are made available to the client, supporting the regular treatment offering

-In every step of a trajectory, there's an ability to add notes that further describe the action that took place.
+In every step of a trajectory, there is the ability to add notes that further describe the action that took place.
 In this way, the treatment trajectory can be fully documented.
 All notes will automatically be bundled in a summary report which can be downloaded or printed.

-Locked notes are never accessible when you share a patient or when you transfer the patient to another therapist.
+Locked notes are never accessible when you share a client or if you transfer the client to another therapist.

-Unlocked notes are accessible in case of shared or transferred files.
+Unlocked notes are accessible in the case of shared or transferred files.

-"Feedback is the breakfast of the champions", this also applies for psychotherapy.
-By systematically collecting feedback in the course of the care process, the quality of therapy is optimized.
+By systematically collecting feedback, the quality of therapy is optimized.
 Monitoring does not replace psychotherapy.
 Therapeutic contact in the here-and-now remains the main focus.
-But research and clinical experience have shown that monitoring improves therapeutic contact: by allowing clients to fully participate, better coordination is achieved, which contributes to the effectiveness and targeting of therapy.
+But research and clinical experience have shown that monitoring improves therapeutic contact by: allowing clients to fully participate, contributing to the effectiveness and targeting of therapy.

-QIT online has an extensive library of more than 100 scientifically-proven questionnaires that can be sent out to clients.
-A clear catalog gives you more explanation about focus, target group, number of items, ... of each questionnaire.
-From the individual care process of a client you have direct access to the online library and you can easily select and add questionnaires.
+QIT online has an extensive library of more than 100 scientifically-proven questionnaires that can be used with clients.
+A clear catalogue gives you more explanation about focus, target group, number of items, and so on of each questionnaire.
+From an individual's record you have direct access to the online library and can easily select and add questionnaires.

 You can find a full overview on this page.

-You don't find the questionnaire of your choice in the library or you want to design your own questionnaire?
-No problem.
-Together with our team of developers, we look at how the questionnaire can be implemented in QIT online.
+If you don't find the questionnaire of your choice in the library or you want to design your own questionnaire, no problem!
+We can look at how your questionnaire can be implemented in QIT online.

-QIT online provides various, ready-to-use, standard trajectories or sets of sessions for specific clinical settings and target groups.
+QIT online provides various, ready-to-use, standard trajectories for specific clinical settings and target groups.
 These can be created for a client and then subsequently customized.
 These trajectories consist of sequences of process and effect measurements in which clinical relevance, user-friendliness and scientificity are accurately balanced.
-They are the preliminary results of years of research and continuous exchange with the most important stakeholders (clients and caretakers) in clinical practice.
+They are based on the results of years of research and continuous exchange with the most important stakeholders (clients and caretakers) in clinical practice.

 Trajectories can be adjusted manually by the care provider depending on the specific client or clinical setting.
-After all, therapy is tailor-made.
 Programmed questionnaires can be omitted and new questionnaires added.

-Customized trajectories can be developed at an organizational level, in collaboration with our team of developers.
+Customized trajectories can be developed at an organizational level, in collaboration with our team.

 We currently foresee the following standard trajectories:

-The standard trajectory applications have the same generic structure: they gather feedback about the common effective factors in any treatment.
-Quantitative feedback (including scores) and qualitative feedback (including free answers) are combined to gain a rich insight into the care process.
-Content, design and functionality of these applications are adjusted in function of the specific target group and clinical setting.
-Adjustments can be made manually by the caretaker involved, by omitting or adding questionnaires and by varying the frequency of sending them out.
+The standard trajectory applications have the same generic structure: they gather feedback about common effective factors in any treatment.
+Quantitative feedback (including scores) and qualitative feedback (including free answers) are combined to gain a rich insight into the therapeutic process.
+Content, design and functionality of these applications can be adjusted to a specific target group and clinical setting.
+Adjustments can also be made manually by the caretaker involved, by omitting or adding questionnaires and by varying the frequency of sending them out.